Oryoku Maru

 Oryoku Maru was originally a Japanese passenger-cargo ship later used by the Japanese military as a transport vessel during World War II.
 Like many other Japanese prison transports, it was not marked to show that it carried Allied prisoners of war.
 This failure to identify POW transports left the ship vulnerable to attack by American aircraft and submarines operating against Japanese shipping.
 In later memory, Oryoku Maru became one of the best-known of the wartime “Hellships,” a term used by survivors to describe the appalling conditions aboard these transports.

-The Voyage
+The Final Voyage

-The Attack or Loss
+The Fatal Attack

 Casualties and Survivors